web-dom/joss/README.md

 ## JSON is already a popular standard

-It's one of the most know structured format out there.
+It's one of the most know structured format out there and has very strong library support already.

 ## JOSS does no preclude more performant binary interfaces when they are needed